tristan957/harvest-almanac/CONTRIBUTING.md

 ### Building

-This project includes support for flatpak in addition to a regular application.
+This project includes support for flatpak and snap in addition to a regular application.

+Unfortunately the version of GTK in the `core18` snap is incompatible with `libhandy`.
+A workaround could be using the GTK wrap supplied in this repo.
+It would take time to figure out if versions of packages in `core18` work with GTK 3.24.
+This is doable if someone commits to it.

 #### Host